Best Foundation for Dry Skin That Doesn’t Cake

 How do I stop foundation clinging to flakes?

-Exfoliate gently the night before, moisturize generously, and apply with a damp sponge.
-Avoid heavy mattifying powders.
+Gently exfoliate the night before, moisturize well, and apply foundation with a damp sponge.
+Keep mattifying powders to a minimum, especially over dry areas.

 What if I need more coverage for redness?

-Use a hydrating medium-coverage base (NARS Light Reflecting, Charlotte Tilbury Beautiful Skin), then spot-conceal with a creamy concealer instead of piling on foundation.
+Start with a hydrating, medium-coverage foundation (like NARS Light Reflecting or Charlotte Tilbury Beautiful Skin), then spot-conceal with a creamy concealer.
+This keeps the finish fresh without piling on layers.

 Is a serum foundation enough for winter?